 Hi, my name is Miles.
-I'm a thirty two year old guy who lives in North Vancouver, Canada.
-I write about, teach people about, and am constantly steeping myself within the process of emotional healing, the transformational power of relationship, and the extraordinary connection between our energy and our physical reality.
+I'm a thirty three year old guy who lives in North Vancouver, Canada.
+I write about, teach people about, and am constantly steeping myself within the process of emotional healing, the transformational power of relationship, and the extraordinary connection between our energy, heart and soul, and our physical reality.

 Kind of a big deal.

-Because of this, I remember growing up with a constant struggle within me - a yearning for more light, for a place to just be me, a place that made sense.
+Because of this, I grew up with a constant internal struggle - a yearning for more light, for a place to just be me, a place that made sense.

 As a teenager, I found that in the forests and wild places around the town I grew up in.
-They were my refuge - the one place I could go and feel like I was in the real world - the beautiful, ecstatic world that my heart knew was real.
+They were my refuge - the one place I could go and feel like I was safe to just be, and where I felt like I was in the real world - the beautiful, ecstatic world that my heart knew was real.

-Eventually I spent nearly a decade living off the grid in the rainforests of Vancouver Island, building cabins with a group of like-minded individuals, in an effort to immerse myself in that 'realness'.
+Eventually I spent nearly a decade living off the grid in the rainforests of Vancouver Island, building cabins with a group of like-minded individuals, in an effort to immerse myself in that peace and realness.

 I was also an aspiring author at the time, and he predicted that I would be published by the first publisher I contacted about a book I was working on (which I was).
 He was able to see this without knowing if I could write, what my book was about, or any other rudimentary details.

-I spent six years studying intensively with this teacher, learning about the nature of synchronicity, developing empathic skills, working with shadow, and exploring the fertile ground of conscious relationship.
+I spent seven years studying intensively with this teacher, learning about the nature of synchronicity, developing empathic skills, working with shadow, and exploring the fertile ground of conscious relationship.

 This was both a therapeutic journey, and an apprenticeship under a skilled guide; I was learning about healing, empathy and creative power through my own process, not through the abstract study of a modality or philosophy.